Documentation

 The AI acts as a network instructor.
 Ask questions about any device or concept — it answers in the context of your specific topology.
 Each device shows a Learning Note with OSI-layer context.
 The device palette and edit controls are hidden in this mode.

 Type any network design or learning request into the prompt bar and press Enter.
+The AI uses Claude and can build or modify any topology described in plain English — including large multi-site and continental networks.

 $ Build a small office network with a firewall, core switch, two access switches, and 10 workstations.
 Use 192.168.10.0/24 for the LAN.